ak0606/Amazon-UK-Grocery-Sales-Analysis/README.md

 This page serves as a high-level overview of Amazon UK Grocery products, highlighting essential KPIs such as total sales, total revenue, and top-performing categories.
 It provides clear answers to key business questions, empowering users to make data-driven decisions:

 - Which product categories drive the highest revenue?
--How do specific brands perform within these categories?
+- How do specific brands perform within these categories?
--What trends emerge across different price ranges?
+- What trends emerge across different price ranges?
--Which brands and products consistently receive high ratings and positive reviews?
+- Which brands and products consistently receive high ratings and positive reviews?

 This overview allows stakeholders to quickly gauge product and brand performance, evaluate price-driven trends, and identify customer-preferred products, making it a valuable tool for strategic planning and market analysis.